-The webhookNewOrder.php file calls a FileMaker script as part of the processing of creating the new Order in the fmEcommerce Link file, so you will also need to ensure that the following options are ticked in your FileMaker Server Admin Console if you are running FileMaker Server v15 or earlier.
+The webhookNewOrder.php file calls a FileMaker script as part of the process of creating the new Order in the fmEcommerce Link file.
+If you are using fmEcommerce Link (Shopify Edition) v1.2 or earlier you will also need to ensure that the following options are ticked in your FileMaker Server Admin Console:

 These options can be found under the Database Server > Server Plug-Ins tab.
 If there are any issues with the plug-in being installed automatically by the FileMaker script you can manually install it into the following directory in your FileMaker Server installation: